 Harrisburg, California, is a ghost town that was initially going to be named after two men who found gold in 1905.
 However, Shorty Harris took credit for the strike and changed its name from Harrisberry to Harrisburg.

 When Charles C. Julian, a flamboyant California promoter, took over as the town’s president in 1926, he brought significant numbers of people into this area which had been mined for copper and led since 1905.
-Still, it wasn’t until technological improvements made it possible after World War I for these sorts of investments to be profitable again.
+Still, it wasn’t until technological improvements that these sorts of investments became profitable after World War I.